Introducing psm.ai the definitive research library for Artificial Intelligence in Process Safety Management

 Management of Change (MOC) is often underutilized or implemented too late during facility construction—an oversight that can compromise process safety and lead to costly delays.
 In this post, we'll explore why a robust MOC process is crucial during the construction phase of PSM covered facilities.
 FACILEX® provides a completely integrated solution for MOC.

-Constructing a new facility that will use hazardous chemicals is a high stakes undertaking.
-From concept to commissioning, every decision carries implications for safety, regulatory compliance, schedule, and cost.
-In the United States, the use of hazardous substances automatically invokes stringent regulatory oversight, including OSHA’s Process Safety Management (PSM) Standard (29 CFR 1910.119).
-One of the most essential elements of PSM is Management of Change (MOC).
+Constructing a new facility that will use hazardous chemicals is a high-stakes undertaking, where decisions made from concept through commissioning carry direct implications for safety, regulatory compliance, schedule, and cost.
+In the United States, the use of hazardous substances triggers stringent regulatory oversight, including OSHA’s Process Safety Management (PSM) Standard (29 CFR 1910.119).
+One of the most essential elements of PSM is Management of Change (MOC)—a discipline that is increasingly supported by management of change software to ensure changes are consistently evaluated, documented, and controlled throughout the project lifecycle.

 The Purpose of MOC in Construction